 Nucleic acids are triggers for many innate immune responses.
 This is best understood in the context of virus infection.
 When viruses infect cells, their nucleic acids – such as viral DNA and RNA genomes, replication intermediates or viral transcripts – are detected by germ-line encoded receptors.
 These sensors of virus invasion then engage different signalling pathways to induce an antiviral state.
 This includes the production of interferons and other cytokines, stress responses and programmed cell death.
 Viruses cannot replicate and complete their life cycles without introducing their RNA or DNA genomes into host cells.
 Nucleic acid sensing is therefore a broadly effective cellular defence strategy for the detection of virus infection.
 However, the presence of vast quantities of cellular RNAs and DNAs in healthy, uninfected cells necessitates molecular mechanisms of self / non-self discrimination and poses the risk of unwanted immune responses in the absence of infection.
 Indeed, nucleic acid sensing pathways have been linked to autoinflammatory and autoimmune diseases.
 Moreover, nucleic acids are also involved in priming immune responses targeting cancers and are potent adjuvants for vaccination.
 The study of nucleic acid sensing is thus important to our understanding of host-pathogen interactions and the aetiology of some autoimmune diseases, and is likely to inform the development of novel therapies.

 Our research focuses on the molecular biology of activation and regulation of innate immune receptors that survey the cytosol.
-We use a variety of virus infection models including influenza A virus, HIV and other retroviruses, flaviviruses such as Zika virus, and herpesviruses.
+We use a variety of virus infection models including influenza A virus, HIV and other retroviruses, flaviviruses such as Zika virus, SARS-CoV-2 and herpesviruses.
 In addition, we are studying the role of nucleic acid sensing in inflammatory diseases and in cancer.
 We are particularly interested in RIG-I-like receptors and cytosolic DNA receptors such as cGAS.
-Furthermore, we are interested in SAMHD1, which restricts virus infection and is also linked to Aicardi-Goutières syndrome – an autoinflammatory disease driven by interferons.
+Furthermore, we are interested in SAMHD1 and ADAR1, which restrict virus infection and are also linked to Aicardi-Goutières syndrome – an autoinflammatory disease driven by interferons.

 RIG-I is a cytosolic sensor that detects infection with RNA viruses and recognizes RNA.
 In the past, we identified the RNAs detected by RIG-I in infected cells as viral RNA genomes bearing 5’-triphosphates (Rehwinkel et al., Cell 2010).
 These results provide an explanation for the selective triggering of RIG-I in infected cells as most cytosolic cellular RNAs lack 5’-triphosphate groups.